bright-webb/e-commerce-app-task/README.md

 1. Open the `backend` directory in your terminal.
 2. Run `npm install` to install the necessary packages.
-3. Run `npm run app` to start the backend server.
+3. Run `npm start` to start each of the services individually.

+## Note

+During the development of this application, certain challenges arose that caused a delay in the delivery of the project.
+I apologize for any inconvenience this may have caused.
+I am fully committed to ensuring the timely completion and enhancement of this project in the coming stages.
+Your understanding and support are highly appreciated.